hectorastrom/ARAUS-Soundscapes-Affective-Analysis/README.md

 # Open file to write comparison output to
 with open(file_path, "w") as file:
     # Compare all combinations of groups individually
-    for r_group in remarkable_group_data:
+    for r_group in remarkable_groups:
-        for c_group in comparison_group_data:
+        for c_group in comparison_groups:
             verbose_compare_groups(
-                select_group(remarkable_group_data, r_group),
-                select_group(comparison_group_data, c_group),
-                columns_of_interest : dict,
-                file,
-                p_value
+                r_group,
+                c_group,
+                file
             )
       # Optionally: separate comparisons
       file.write("______________________________________</br></br></br></br>\n\n")
 ```
-Active code in cell 6 used to generate `total_comparisons.md` and `corresponding_comparisons.md` serve as additional examples on adjusting format and styling, group inclusion, and file pathing.
+Specific code in cell 7 used to generate `total_comparisons.md` and `corresponding_comparisons.md` serve as additional examples on adjusting the format of comparison, styling (including adding a table of contents), group inclusion, and file pathing.

 ## Results

-A complete analysis of all remarkable groups vs. comparison groups outputted by `verbose_compare_groups` in cell 6 can be found in `/t-test-outputs/total_comparisons.md`.
+A complete analysis of all remarkable groups vs. comparison groups outputted by `verbose_compare_groups` in cell 7 can be found in `/t-test-outputs/total_comparisons.md`.

-As remarkable and comparison group selection change, we neglect to include the results in the README.
-We instead encourage exploring the files in `t-test-outputs/`, or performing independent adjustment of group selection and comparison generation: a process detailed [above](#using-the-code).
+These are specific results for arbitrary, but insightful, filter parameters and groups.
+For more nuanced and specific results, we encourage performing independent adjustment of group selection and comparison generation: a process detailed [above](#using-the-code).

 ## Conclusions
-*Through synthesizing and analyzing data from the generated results*
+*Through synthesizing and analyzing data from results comparing top 5% and bottom 5% of pleasant and vibrant soundscapes*

-To create restorative soundscapes:

-1. **Enhance Tonality and Fluctuation Strength:**
-    - Key to increasing vibrancy and eventfulness.
-2. **Moderate Loudness:**
-    - Lower average loudness correlates with more pleasant soundscapes.
-3. **Balance Sharpness and Roughness:**
-    - Important for maintaining a pleasant acoustic environment.
+Our hypothesis that high valence and high arousal soundscapes will lead to restoration was not supported ubititiously.
+We found a strong descreptency between the directions of change to the psychoacoustic parameters whcih lead to highly rated pleasant soundscapes and the change that leads to highly rated vibrant soundscapes; in fact, they are completely incongruent.

+To create **pleasant** soundscapes, the statistically significant results from `corresponding_comparisons.md` showed to:

+- **Raise** peak <u>sharpness</u> – *in particular high frequency content*
+- Greatly **lower** average & peak <u>loudness</u> – *lowering both decibel levels and reducing high frequency content, which is perceieved as louder*
+- **Lower** average & peak <u>fluctuation strength</u> – *reducing the speed of the slow up-and-down change in loudness*
+- Greatly **lower** average & peak [roughness](https://hub.salford.ac.uk/sirc-acoustics/psychoacoustics/sound-quality-making-products-sound-better/an-introduction-to-sound-quality-testing/roughness-fluctuation-strength/) – *which decreases from a 70hz modulation frequency peak*
+- Greatly **lower** average & peak <u>tonality</u> – *reducing distinct pitches that stand out against the background noise*

+Conversely, to create **vibrant** soundscapes, the results showed to:

+- **Raise** average & peak <u>loudness</u>
+- **Raise** average & peak <u>fluctuation strength</u>
+- **Raise** average & peak <u>rougness</u>
+- **Raise** average & peak <u>tonality</u>

+We can see that these results are in direct contrast.
+This clues us to reform our hypothesis, and to further distinguish the characteristics of pleasant soundscapes from vibrant soundscapes.
+Further testing must be conducted to determine if pleasant or vibrant soundscapes lead to greater restoration.

 ## Future Steps
-- Explore tonality of many remarkable soundscapes for dominant frequency range in spectrum analysis.
+- Explore tonality of the most remarkable soundscapes to determine a dominant frequency range in spectrum analysis.
-- Perform experiment to analyze restorativeness of remarkable soundscapes (with features summarized in previous section).
+- Perform experiment to analyze restorativeness of highly pleasant soundscapes and highly vibrant soundscapes (using features summarized in the [conclusions](#conclusions))
 - Produce unconventional soundscapes emphasizing the psychoacoustic parameters found to be most restorative.

 ## Maintainers